MFA-Phishing-MQP-WPI/Hardware-FIDO2-Implementation-Demo/README.md

 The demo shows the flow of a user logging into a website with 1FA (username and password) and then performing 2FA using a YubiKey.
 Here's a simplified step-by-step process:

-1. **Client Connection**: The `Client` connects to a `RelyingParty` (e.g., `login.microsoft.com`) and requests a login.
+1. **Client Connection**: The `Client` connects to a `RelyingParty` (e.g., `login.microsoft.com`)

+2. **Account Registration**: The `User` requests to add a `username + password` combo to the `RelyingParty`, which is passed through the `Client`.
+   1. Steps are followed to ensure security during the signup process.

+3. **MFA Registration**: The `User` requests to add a form of MFA to their account.

-2. **1FA Login**: The user inputs their username and password.
+4. **1FA Login**: The user inputs their username and password.
 If correct, a short-lived session token (1FA) is granted.

-3. **2FA Request**: If the user's account requires 2FA, the system requests the insertion of the user's YubiKey.
+5. **2FA Request**: If the user's account requires 2FA, the system requests the insertion of the user's YubiKey.

-4. **YubiKey Challenge**: The Relying Party generates a cryptographic challenge (a nonce) and sends it to the YubiKey for signing.
+6. **YubiKey Challenge**: The Relying Party generates a cryptographic challenge (a nonce) and sends it to the YubiKey for signing.

-5. **Challenge Signing**: The YubiKey signs the challenge with its private key, generating a `YubiKeyResponse` with the signed nonce.
+7. **Challenge Signing**: The YubiKey signs the challenge with its private key, generating a `YubiKeyResponse` with the signed nonce.

-6. **MFA Validation**: The Relying Party verifies the signature and, if correct, grants the user a long-term session token (MFA).
+8. **MFA Validation**: The Relying Party verifies the signature and, if correct, grants the user a long-term session token (MFA).

 <br>